evazlimen/cholla-example-tests/README.md

 3D:
 - Disk: something with the initial conditions is not being set correctly and the grid is being initialized with zero energy and density
-- Sound wave: density and pressure are being held constant for the duration
 - spherical collapse
 - Zeldovich pancake: fails to run with the cosmology build, claims "To run a Zeldovich Pancake COSMOLOGY has to be turned ON"
 - Noh. also, while Noh runs on main, for 2D and 3D on dev you get "ABORT: noh -> Unknown custom boundary condition."